 High-performance, Real-time 4K / HD Video Streaming Designs

 Real-time surveillance and remote monitoring are gaining large importance in a wide range of industries such as Oil and Gas, Power Grid, Industrial Automation, Smart Buildings, etc. The demand for high-quality real-time HD Video Streaming / 4K Video Streaming designs in surveillance applications is higher than ever and this calls for compute-intensive image processing designs and advanced encoding and decoding techniques.
 Advanced camera architectures include an onboard microprocessor or FPGA with visual analytics and image processing algorithms for pixel pre-processing and decision-making within the camera.
 Complemented by AI Algorithms, these advanced cameras facilitate real-time communication with the central command center and stream footages of significance to aid user-level decision making.
-The advent of digital technologies and rapid development in Sensor technologies and embedded electronics, particularly the arrival of compute-intensive SOCs, high-speed DSPs, high-speed wireless / wired interfaces, video streaming protocols and cloud technologies among others enabled cameras to go beyond traditional surveillance and facilitate advanced AI-based vision applications such as safe-zone monitoring, No-go zone, object detection, etc. 4K video streaming is the current prevalent technology to capture and view videos in stunning high-quality and life-like visual experience.
-Compared to standard FHD resolution (1920 x 1080), 4K video streaming offers four times the resolution which is 3840 x 2160 pixels.

 Illuminating that many pixels at an instant is the reason that lets 4K deliver vivid and ultra high-definition videos on your 4K screen.
-The design and implementation of a high-speed, real-time 4K video streaming camera requires expertise in a wide array of embedded technologies.
+The design and implementation of a high-speed, real-time 4K Video Streaming camera requires expertise in a wide array of embedded technologies.
 This article is an attempt to dive a little deeper into the design of a high-end real-time HD video streaming designs / 4K video streaming designs for camera in surveillance applications.
 We explore the basics of camera architecture and video streaming along with several streaming protocols, selection of sensors and processing engines, system software requirements and cloud integration among others.

 4K Video Streaming – Camera Design Considerations